 The release of adrenaline and cortisol is regulated by what’s called the hypothalamic-pituitary-adrenal axis (HPA axis).
 It’s called the HPA axis because of the link and cross communication between a brain region called the hypothalamus and your pituitary and adrenal glands.

-The brain’s hypothalamus acts as a regulator and monitor of lots of different functions in your body — temperature, metabolism, and sleep, among other things.
+The brain’s hypothalamus acts as a regulator and monitors lots of different functions in your body — temperature, metabolism, and sleep, among other things.
 Its primary role is to send and receive messages to and from different parts of your brain and body to regulate various key functions.
 “The hypothalamus monitors circadian rhythms and stress, giving the information to the adrenal cortex to produce cortisol or decrease its production,” Dr. Jagadeesan explains.

 In other words, the HPA axis is constantly keeping tabs on everything going on in your body and brain with the goal of directing resources (aka, hormones) where they need to go and maintaining balance.
-So, when the hypothalamus senses the upper brain perceives stress or a threat, it sends out the message to the pituitary and then adrenal glands to produce and maintain cortisol levels.
+So, when the hypothalamus senses the upper brain perceiving stress or a threat, it sends out the message to the pituitary and then adrenal glands to produce and maintain cortisol levels.